himmAllRight/himmAllRight-source/content/post/three-required-gnome-extensions.md

 and with the *caffeine* and *top icons plus* extensions enabled (bottom)</div>
 </center>

-Many applications still expect an icon to be visible in a task bar to store settings in.
+Many applications still expect an icon to be visible, in a task bar, where the application can to store settings in.
 However, Gnome will often hide these icons, making them less accessible.
 Top icons plus moves these icons back to the top status bar, like many people expect.

 I use this extension so that I can more easily see and control applications on my system which *assume* the icons to be visible.
-Top Icons plus also allows me to choose where in the bar I want them located (left, center, right), but I still usually set them to the 'right' side of the screen with all the other junk.
+Top Icons plus also allows me to choose where on the bar I want them located (left, center, right).
+I usually just set them to the 'right' side of the screen, with all the other junk.